 Dr. Goldstein has presented to teachers, parents, and special education associations at schools in Manhattan, Queens, the Bronx, and Long Island.
 He also has been a speaker at various corporations, including Viacom, Credit Suisse, and Cleary, Gottlieb, Steen, and Hamilton, LLP.
 He has presented at New York University Medical Center’s Psychiatry’s Grand Rounds as well as multiple times at the Grand Rounds of Rockland County’s Children Psychiatric Center.
 He was the invited keynote speaker at the New Hampshire Infant Mental Health Alliance conference in 2017.
 He has been a guest several times on Sirius Radio’s Doctor Radio channel and also been a guest co-host.
 He has presented on topics including identifying and helping anxious children and students, reducing conflict with children, helping siblings get along, helping identify and cope with executive functioning challenges, and social media and video game use and misuse.
 If you would like Dr. Goldstein to speak at your business, school, SEPTA, or other organization, please contact him here.

-Serah Narine, M.A.
+Serah Narine, M.A

-Serah Narine, M.A. is an advanced doctoral student in the Ph.D. clinical psychology program at St. John’s University.
-She has experience in treating children and adolescents with emotional difficulties and behavioral problems.
+Serah Narine, M.A., is an advanced doctoral candidate in St. John’s University’s clinical psychology Ph.D. program.
+She has experience in treating individuals across the lifespan.
 Serah actively works to implement evidence-based interventions through the use of cognitive-behavioral therapy (CBT).
-Previously, Serah served as a clinical research coordinator at Stony Brook Medicine, where she used to work with acutely suicidal and depressed adults that were admitted into inpatient care.
-She also has experience at the Center for Psychological Services at St. John’s University, where she utilizes her skills to treat children and adolescents effectively and compassionately.
+Previously, Serah served as a clinical research coordinator at Stony Brook Medicine, studying acute suicidality and depression in adults receiving inpatient care.
+She also has experience at the Center for Psychological Services at St. John’s University and at Maimonides Medical Center’s Psychiatry Department in Brooklyn, NY, where she utilizes her skills to treat children and adolescents effectively and compassionately.
+Serah has been selected for an externship at Sagamore Children’s Psychiatric Center in Dix Hills, NY, an intensive, residential inpatient facility for children and adolescents.

-Serah is invested in applying evidence-based techniques and is dedicated to research.
-She has presented research at the Association for Psychological Science (APS) and the European Conference of Personality (ECP), investigating clients’ longitudinal symptom distress reports and personality traits.
-She is passionate in understanding the role of cognitive functioning and its role in parenting styles.
-She has manuscripts in progress focusing on this topic in parents and their young children.
-Serah is also trained to facilitate a brief parent program through the Child and Family Research Group at St. John’s University.
-This evidence-based program targets common problem behaviors exhibited in young children by working with parents to implement skills and psychoeducation to reduce these behaviors.
+Serah is invested in evidence-based interventions in her research pursuits.
+Her primary research interests are in pain processing, parenting, and executive functioning.
+She has published research on this topic in peer-reviewed journals, including Neuroscience & Biobehavioral Reviews and Biological Psychiatry.
+Serah also facilitates parenting workshops for the community through the Child and Family Research Group at St. John’s University.
+This program targets common problem behaviors exhibited in young children by working with parents to implement skills and psychoeducation to reduce these behaviors.
 Through practice and research, Serah heavily values the cognitive-behavioral process of understanding the goals of each client and the ecological approach needed to facilitate change.
-Serah is looking forward to working and expanding her training at Growth Psychology.

-Stephanie believes in the application of evidence-based techniques in clinical practice and is dedicated to research.
-She has presented research projects at the Society for Research on Child Development (SRCD) and the Association for Psychological Science (APS) on parent-child relationships, family dynamics, and child adjustment.
-Stephanie has published in Emotion and Development and Psychopathology, with papers focusing on parental emotion socialization in early adolescence and on anxiety and academic achievement and academic self-concept.
-Through her practice and research, Stephanie heavily values the integrative process of understanding the individual within their larger system of family and society.
-She strives to provide targeted and compassionate treatment while supplying her clients with the knowledge and support to understand and overcome their difficulties.
+Stephanie is committed to the application of evidence-based techniques in clinical practice and is dedicated to research.
+She was awarded the prestigious George Stricker Fellowship for research and productivity at Adelphi University.
+She has published papers focusing on parental emotion socialization in early adolescence and on anxiety, empathy, academic achievement and academic self-concept in Development and Psychopathology, Emotion, and the Journal of Anxiety Disorders.
+Further, she has presented multiple presentations at the Association for Psychological Sciences (APS) and the Society for Research on Child Development (SRCD).
+Through her practice and research, Stephanie strives to provide targeted and compassionate treatment while supplying her clients with the knowledge and support to understand and overcome challenges.